dlfedie/personal_changelog/README.md

 #### Monday, November 18th, 2019
 - Applications and phone screens.
 - Java training.
 Also installed a Spring Boot instance so I may get time to play around with that tonight.
+- GET request on a Spring Boot server!
+Also was able to change the port it runs on.
 - 20 min lower back/leg stretch exercise.
 Helpful for tall people like myself.

 #### Sunday, November 17th, 2019